techhazard/remote-gaming/Readme.md

 ## SETUP
 ### Server
-Install openvpn on your PC; use the 64 bit version, unless your PC is 32 bits.
+Install openvpn on your windows PC; use the 64 bit version, unless your PC is 32 bits.
 Please install all components

 Copy `server.ovpn` from this repo into `C:\Program Files\OpenVPN\config\`